Contamination Bias in Linear Regressions: Applications

-To illustrate the potential for contamination bias in this setting, we compute worst-case (positive and negative) weighted averages of the estimated $\tau_k(W_i)$ by re-ordering them across the computed cross-treatment weights $\lambda_{k\ell}(W_i)$.
-This exercise highlights potential scenarios in which the randomization strata happened to have been highly correlated with the heterogeneity in treatment effects.
-Columns 4 and 5 in \Cref{tab:contamination} shows that both bounds on possible contamination bias are large relative to the effect estimates: $[-1.654,1.670]$ for the small class size treatment and $[-1.529,1.530]$ for the teaching aide treatment.
-Thus, while actual contamination bias for both treatments is an order of magnitude smaller, the underlying heterogeneity in this setting makes severe contamination bias possible.
+Had the experimental design been such that the contamination weights strongly correlate with the treatment effects, sizable contamination bias could have resulted.
+To illustrate this, we compute worst-case (positive and negative) weighted averages of the estimated $\tau_\ell(W_i)$ by re-ordering them across the computed cross-treatment weights $\lambda_{k\ell}(W_i)$.
+This exercise highlights potential scenarios in which the randomization strata happened to have been highly correlated with the effect heterogeneity.
+Columns 2 and 3 in panel B of \Cref{tab:contamination} show that both bounds on possible contamination bias are an order of magnitude larger than the actual contamination bias: $[-1.65,1.67]$ for the small class size treatment and $[-1.53,1.53]$ for the teaching aide treatment.\footnote{The point estimates and standard errors in columns 4 and 5 in \Cref{tab:contamination} do not account for the fact that the re-ordering is based on estimates of $\tau_{k}(W_i)$ rather than the true treatment effects.
+This biases the reported estimates away from zero, so that they give an upper bound for the worst-case contamination bias.} Overall, for both treatments, the underlying heterogeneity in this setting makes substantial contamination bias possible even though actual contamination bias turns out to be relatively small.

-Panel B of \Cref{tab:contamination} illustrates the three solutions to the contamination bias problem discussed in \Cref{sec:solutions}.
-Column 1 estimates the unweighted \ac{ATE}s of the small class size and teaching aide treatment, by estimating the interacted regression specification in \cref{eq:ate_linear}.
-Column 2 estimates the one-treatment-at-a-time regressions in \cref{eq:1-at-a-time} for $k=1,2$.
-Finally, column 3 estimates the efficiently-weighted \acp{ATE} of each treatment, by running a weighted regression of $Y_i$ onto $X_i$, using the common weight estimates in \cref{eq:common_weight_estimate}.
+Columns 2--5 of panel A report four treatment effect estimates that are free of contamination bias.
+Column 2 gives the own-treatment effect component of the decomposition in \cref{eq:beta_hat}, netting out the contamination bias estimate from column 1.
+This doubles the teaching aide effect estimate, from 0.18 to 0.36, but the estimate remains statistically insignificant with standard errors of around 0.71; the small classroom estimate moves very little.
+The remaining columns report the three solutions to contamination bias discussed in \Cref{sec:solutions}.
+Column 3 estimates the unweighted \acp{ATE} of the small class size and teaching aide treatment, by estimating the interacted regression specification in \cref{eq:ate_linear}.
+Column 4 estimates the one-treatment-at-a-time regressions in \cref{eq:1-at-a-time} for $k=1,2$.
+Finally, column 5 runs a weighted regression of $Y_i$ onto $X_i$ using the \ac{CW} scheme in \cref{eq:common_weight_estimate}.